daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 This demo maps to the following Learn content:

-- Learning Path: Describe the capabilities of Microsoft compliance
+- Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview solutions
-- Module: Describe information protection, data lifecycle management, and data governance capabilities in Microsoft Purview
+- Module: Describe the data security solutions of Microsoft Purview
-- Unit: Describe sensitivity labels
+- Unit: Describe sensitivity labels and policies in Microsoft Purview Information Protection

 ## Demo scenario